We are here to help.

 For this reason you may be asked to try a few simple experiments.
 These experiments help us determine what is happening and why.

-Apple have been good enough to include a number of extremely useful diagnostic utilities in every edition of Mac OS X. Below we list these utilities and discuss how they can help find clues to your problem.
+Apple have been good enough to include a number of extremely useful diagnostic utilities in macOS.
+Below we list these utilities and discuss how they can help find clues to your problem.

-The Console is your guide for peering into the depths of Mac OS X's UNIX base.
+The Console is your guide for peering into the depths of macOS’s UNIX base.
 Console helps you find, read, and search log files.

 DssW products and other software produce log file entries when unexpected or out of the ordinary events occur.
 The log provides a history of what happened and when.